389ds/389ds.github.io/docs/389ds/design/allow-usage-of-openldap-lib-w-openssl.md

 Overview
 ========

-There are numerous places in the 389 DS code that assume that NSS is being used beneath the OpenLDAP libraries.
-This means things like replication over SSL will not work if 389 DS is build against OpenLDAP that uses a different crypto implementation, such as OpenSSL or GnuTLS.
+There are numerous places in the Directory Server code that assume that NSS is being used beneath the OpenLDAP libraries (389-ds-base-1.3.4 and older).
+This means operations the server executes as a client, e.g., replication, over SSL did not work if server was built against OpenLDAP that used a different crypto implementation, such as OpenSSL or GnuTLS.

+Supporting crypto other than NSS is available on 389-ds-base-1.3.5 and newer.

 Files in PEM Format
 ===================

 The Directory Server still uses the NSS library for the server side crypto.
-The NSS cert db is located in the directory specified by nsslapd-certdir in cn=config.
+The NSS key/cert DB's are located in the directory specified by nsslapd-certdir in cn=config.
-To allow non NSS crypto library to access the keys and certificates, they are stored as a pem format.
+To allow non NSS crypto library to access, the keys and certificates need to be extracted from the DB files and placed as a pem format file, respectively.

+To guarantee these files are located in the expected directory, the Directory Server extract the key/cert DB files and overrides them when the server starts up.

 By default, the pem files are located in the same nsslapd-certdir directory.

-The pem files are extracted from the NSS cert db every time the server starts and overridden by the extracted keys and certs.

-### Configuration
+### New Configuration

+<b>Configuration parameter nsslapd-extract-pemfiles</b>

+      dn: cn=config
+      nsslapd-extract-pemfiles: on | off

+When the value is "on", the certs/keys are extracted as pem files.
+Currently (389-ds-base-1.3.5.x), it is set to off, by default.

+<b>Configuration parameters CACertExtractFile, ServerKeyExtractFile and ServerCertExtractFile</b>

-The config entry cn=encryption,cn=config takes an attribute CACertExtractFile, with which the CA certificate pem file path is specified.
+The config entry cn=encryption,cn=config newly takes an attribute CACertExtractFile, with which the CA certificate pem file path is specified.

+    dn: cn=encryption,cn=config
+    CACertExtractFile: full_path

 If the attribute value pair does not exist, the full path to the extract CA cert pem file is added to the cn=encryption,cn=config entry as "CAcertExtractFile: full_path".
+The full_path is /etc/dirsrv/slapd-INSTANCE/CA_CERT_NAME.pem,
+where the filename part is Certificate Nickname + ".pem".
+If the Certificate Nickname contains white spaces they are converted to its hex value "20".
+For instance, a cert having a nickname "CA certificate" has the file name "CA20certificate.pem".
+(See also the section "Pem file names extracted from NSS cert db")

 The full_path is necessary for the utilities that internally call openldap client tools to connect to the server over SSL/startTLS.
-The code is implemented in DSUtil.pm.
-The full_path is set to the environment variable LDAPTLS_CACERT.
+The path is passed to the openldap client tools via environment variable LDAPTLS_CACERT.

-    dn: cn=encryption,cn=config
-    CACertExtractFile: filename
+The environment variable is currently set in DSUtil.pm, monitor, and ldif2ldap.

-The config entry cn=<i>CIPHER</i>,cn=encryption,cn=config takes attributes ServerKeyExtractFile as well as ServerCertExtractFile to specify the filename.
-These pairs are not added to the entry
+The config entry cn=<i>CIPHER</i>,cn=encryption,cn=config newly takes attributes ServerKeyExtractFile as well as ServerCertExtractFile to specify the filename.
+These pairs are not automatically added to the entry

     dn: cn=RSA,cn=encryption,cn=config
     ServerKeyExtractFile: filename
     ServerCertExtractFile: filename

 The filename could be a full path or just a file name.
-If it is a file name without the path preceded, the files are supposed to be in nsslapd-certdir.
+If it is a file name without the preceded path, the files are considered to be in nsslapd-certdir.

+To summarize the behaviour,
-The Directory Server is configured with security on and finds no key and certificate pem files in the expected place, the server retrieves them from the NSS cert db, generates pem files and place them following the configuration.
+if the Directory Server is configured with security on and finds no key and certificate pem files in the expected place in the startup, the server extracts them from the NSS cert db, generates pem files and place them in the configured directory.
-That is, an existing Directory Server is upgraded, it is supposed to work without any configuration changes.
+That is, an existing Directory Server as well as the openldap client library are upgraded, it is supposed to work without any configuration changes.

 ### Pem file names extracted from NSS cert db

 When automatically retrieved, the pem file names are based on the nickname.
-If white spaces are in the nickname, they are removed.
+If white spaces are in the nickname, they are replaced with the hex value string "20".

 Sample certificates: